nilaysrivastava/InstaKart/README.md

 ## What It Does

-Amazon Now – Instant Cart converts a natural-language or voice situation into a verified, ready-to-review shopping cart.
+InstaKart converts a natural-language or voice situation into a verified, ready-to-review shopping cart.

 ### Core Capabilities